temporalio/web/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
+You can also use [Loom](http://loom.com/) to do short video bug reports.

 **Desktop (please complete the following information where relevant):**
  - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
+ - Browser [e.g. Chrome, Safari]
- - Temporal Web Version [e.g. 22]
+ - Temporal Web Version [e.g. 1.7?]
- - Tctl Version [e.g. 22]
+ - Tctl Version [e.g. 1.7?]
  - are you using Docker or building from source?

 **Additional context**